Karen Grassle

 Karen Grassle (/græsli/ GRASS-lee; born February 25, 1942) is an American actress, known for her role as Caroline Ingalls in the NBC television drama series Little House on the Prairie.

 Early life

-Karen Grassle was born in Berkeley, California, to Frae Ella (née Berry) and Eugene Frederick Grassle on February 25, 1942.
-She is the elder of two daughters.
-Her mother was a school teacher, and her father owned and operated a small realty business in Ventura.
-As a child, she studied ballet, acted in school plays, sang in the Baptist choir, and was vice president of the student body her senior year of high school, being awarded The Girl of the Year award.
+Karen Grassle was born in northern California and moved to Ventura with her family when she was 5 years old.
+As a child, she studied at a dance academy and acted in school plays.
 She graduated from Ventura High School in 1959.
 She attended H. Sophie Newcomb Memorial College (Tulane University, 1959–60) and then transferred to the University of California, Berkeley.
 She graduated with BA degrees in 1965 in English and in Dramatic Art.
 She received a Fulbright Fellowship to the London Academy of Music and Dramatic Art in London.
-She apprenticed at the Actor's Workshop of San Francisco in 1961–62.